AthenaDecisionSystems/athena-docs/docs/Develop/3-Tutorials/Backend/Bootstrap an app.md

 # Tutorial - Bootstrap your AI app project

 ## Prerequisites
-:information_source: *You will need Docker and Docker Desktop on your machine.*
+:information_source: *You will need to be able to run Docker on your machine.
+The following instructions have been built using Docker Desktop but you can use alternative tools such as Colima or Rancher Desktop.*

 ## Create an 'Hello World' Agent App with Athena Owl Framework